uwplse/pumpkin-pi/README.md

 Please cite this paper when referring to DEVOID.
 A version of DEVOID that corresponds to the ITP camera-ready can be found in [this release](http://github.com/uwplse/ornamental-search/releases/tag/itp+equiv).

-Basically, when you have two types A and B that are related in certain ways, DEVOID can search for and prove the relation between those types, then lift functions and proofs between them.
+Given two types A and B that are related in certain ways, DEVOID can search for and prove the relation between those types, then lift functions and proofs between them.
 The following relations are currently supported: